clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

       Figure 8: :guilabel:`cgdisk - free space selection`

 #.
-To create the Linux swap partition, with the largest free space highlighted,
+To create the Linux swap partition, with the largest free space
-   select the :guilabel:`[ New ]` command or press the :kbd:`N` key and enter the following values for the Linux swap partition:
+   highlighted, select the :guilabel:`[ New ]` button or press the :kbd:`N` key and enter the following values for the Linux swap partition:

    .. code-block:: console